Joseph A. Dandurand

-Joseph A. Dandurand is a Kwantlen person (Xalatsep) from Kwantlen First Nation in British Columbia.
-He is a poet, playwright, and archaeologist.
+Joseph A. Dandurand is a Canadian poet, playwright, and archaeologist from Kwantlen First Nation in British Columbia.

 Dandurand received a Diploma in Performing Arts from Algonquin College and studied Theatre and Direction at the University of Ottawa.
 His produced plays include Shake, Crackers and Soup (1994), No Totem for My Story (1995), Where Two Rivers Meet (1995), and Please Don't Touch the Indians (1998) for the Red Path Theater in Chicago.
 He has also authored a radio script, St Mary's which was produced by CBC Radio in 1999.
 His latest play Shake, was featured at the 20th Weesageechak Begins to Dance festival of new plays in Toronto, Ontario.

 His poems have appeared in numerous journals and anthologies and are collected in Upside Down Raven, I Touched the Coyote's Tongue, and burning for the dead and scratching for the poor, Looking into the eyes of my forgotten dreams, Shake, 2005, Buried, 2007, and I Want, published by Leaf Press in 2015.

 He was the Indigenous Storyteller in Residence at Vancouver Public Library in 2019.

-In 2022 he was the winner of the Latner Writers' Trust Poetry Prize.
+In 2022, he was the winner of the Latner Writers' Trust Poetry Prize.